multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.14 - 2024-04-23 =
+* Added     - Compatibility of WordPress 6.5.5.
+* Added     - Compatibility of WooCommerce 9.0.2.
+* Fix       - The template overriding was not working for the product attribute section in the edit product page #779.
+* Fix       - Product stocks were getting reduced in an incorrect manner after updating order statuses #758.
+* Fix       - Warning messages were coming on the “My account” page for the return flow #776.
+* Fix       - The product link section was coming blank in the refund request mail #777.
+* Updated   - Language file.

 = 4.1.13 - 2024-06-18 =
 * Added     - Compatibility of WordPress 6.5.4.